 2. wxAui needs some paths to be cleaned up

-#9 Updated by murodese almost 10 years ago
+#9 Updated by murodese about 10 years ago

 Using the stable release of VS2010 Ultimate (with the directx sdk installed), I had

 to do the following to get each configuration to build;